-As of December 31, 2014, we owned 378 U.S. and foreign patents and patent rights and 22 patent applications across a broad array of technologies and markets.
-We intend to add more patents and patent applications for the purpose of generating additional revenues from assertion against infringers.
-By owning multiple patent assets, we seek to continue to be diversified in both the types of patents that we own as well as the frequency and size of the monetization revenue generated.
+As of December 31, 2015, we owned 327 U.S. and foreign patents and patent rights and 12 patent applications across a broad array of technologies, markets and countries.
+We intend to add more patents and patent applications to our portfolio for the purpose of generating additional revenues from assertion of claims against infringers.
+By owning multiple patent assets, we seek to continue to be diversified in both the types of patents that we own as well as the frequency and size of the monetization revenue generated by such patents.
 This diversification prevents us from having to rely on a single patent, or patent family, to generate our revenue.
 Additionally, by commencing multiple settlement and licensing campaigns with our different patent assets, we intend to generate frequent revenue events through the execution of multiple settlement and licensing agreements.
+Finally, we have commenced operations in Germany and France and are considering other venues as well, giving the Company diversification across different countries and increasing the damages footprint for our portfolios with counterparts in different countries.
 Our diversification of patent assets and revenue generation allows us to avoid the binary risk that can be associated with owning a single patent asset that typically generates a single stream of licensing revenue.